onc-healthit/lantern-back-end/.github/PULL_REQUEST_TEMPLATE.md

   - Tests are included and test edge cases.
   - Tests have been run locally and pass.

-**Secondary Reviewer:**

-- [ ] Code works.
-  - Code has been run locally and the basic functionality affected by the PR has been checked.
-  - Edge cases have been checked to ensure behavior is as expected.
-- [ ] Code review has been performed.
-  - Code accomplishes the tasks purpose.
-- [ ] Tests are complete.
-  - Tests have been run locally and pass.

 **Merger:**

 Prior to merging, ensure that all checks have been completed.
 Delete the branch after the merge is complete.

-Create a new branch `<branch name>_gomodupdate`.
-Run `make update_mods` to update the `go.mod` and `go.sum` files to point to master.
-Create a PR.
-Require one sanity check reviewer.